-To be considered for admission into the Middle Childhood Education (MCED) Licensure Program, you must have your application for the College of Education Graduate School and all necessary pieces to complete your file (transcripts, GRE scores, Questions and Anticipation of Licensure Form, statement of goals and two letters of reference) in the Graduate Office in Room 418 White Hall by the second Friday of Fall or Spring semester.
+To be considered for admission into the Middle Childhood Education (MCED) Licensure Program, you must have your application for the College of Education Graduate School and all necessary pieces to complete your file (transcripts, GRE scores, Questions and Anticipation of Licensure Form, statement of goals and two letters of reference) in the Office of Graduate Student Services in Room 418 White Hall by the second Friday of Fall or Spring semester.

 MCED is a selective program.
 The most qualified students are admitted each academic year.
 Our admissions process takes a holistic approach using test results, GPA, portfolio work, and an interview.
 The following is a description of the kind of middle childhood teachers we are seeking to admit to our program, information about the interview process for students who meet the eligibility requirements, and important dates.

 The Middle Childhood Teachers We Need

 The Middle Childhood Education program at Kent State University seeks to admit candidates to advanced study with the following qualities, knowledge, and experiences: